beerui/BeerUi/README.md

 ## beer-ui
-> This is a Svelet Ui Components
+> This is a Svelte Ui Components